Symmetries of algebras captured by actions of weak Hopf algebras: Actions of cocommutative weak Hopf algebras on algebras

-\begin{remark} As mentioned in the introduction, one potential research direction is to extend the results to the noncocommutative case.
-For instance, there has been much recent activity on partial actions of Hopf-like structures in this case (see, e.g., \cite{FMS2021, FMF, FMS, MPS}). \end{remark}
+As mentioned in the introduction, one potential research direction is to extend these results to the non-cocommutative case.
+For instance, there has been much recent activity on partial actions of Hopf-like structures in this case (see, e.g., \cite{FMF,FMS,MPS}).